 Institutional Review Board

 The IRB is a committee established to review and approve applications for research projects involving human subjects.
 The primary purpose of the IRB is to protect the rights and welfare of the human subjects.
-Access the link blow to submit to IRB.
-If you have any questions or concerns about the process, please contact us for guidance.
+Access the link below to submit to IRB.

 For the Students